Oman allocates additional 200 mln rials for 2022 budget - economy ministry | Law-Order

 Oman allocates additional 200 mln rials for 2022 budget - economy ministry

-Oman has allocated an additional 200 million Omani rials ($520 million) for the 2022 budget to bring total expenditure this year to 1.1 billion rials, the economy ministry said on Twitter.
+Oman has allocated an additional 200 million Omani rials ($520 million) for the 2022 budget to bring total expenditure in the developmental budget this year to 1.1 billion rials, the economy ministry said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)